PrinzesschenPresswurst/PrinzesschenPresswurst.github.io/portfolio.md

 layout: default
 ---
 # CV
-I`m Christin.
+I am Christin.
 I love video games and making games.
 Best at making games from scratch and getting them through development.
 In my free time I wrestle with Unity and try to get better at making games on my own.